 This need to stay ahead leads to more cutting edge startups who may want to address national security issues but prefer the working environment of entrepreneurial ventures.
-By reaching out to such entrepreneurs, or states, “we are asking the innovation community to contribute to this work through the application of commercial solutions to homeland security use-cases.”
-SVIP allows DHS to access innovators who are in high demand in a commercial environment by offering one of the rarest finds in Silicon Valley, equity-free funding.
+By reaching out to such entrepreneurs, or states, we are asking the innovation community to contribute to this work through the application of commercial solutions to homeland security use-cases.
+SVIP allows DHS to access innovators who are in high demand in a commercial environment.
+And they do so by offering one of the rarest finds in Silicon Valley: equity-free funding.

 Why female and minority founders should look to crowdfunding

 Equity crowdfunding can help bridge the funding gap for underrepresented founders.

 Here are the tech demands of Gen Z

 It’s estimated that by 2020, Generation Z will make up 40% of the U.S. population.
 Likely to be more tech-savvy...

 The Dow Jones continues running wild, as the FOMC slows its quantitative tightening.
 This week it closed only 1.98% from...

 Wall Street is completely confident that this move will not only be enough to pull the global economy out of...

 November bond elections expected to generate billions in revenue for projects

 Government leaders at every jurisdictional level of government need funding for specific projects, and when the revenue is not available,...